Code-Institute-Submissions/VeronicaLourens-rock-paper-scissors/README.md

         </details>

-    * I took the following steps to close the warnings:
+    * I took the following steps to improve and close the warnings:

-      * Add semicolon to the four lines of code where it was missing.
+      * Added semicolons to the four lines of code where they were missing .
-      * Delete the undifined variable **drawCount**.
+      * Deleted the undefined variable **drawCount**.
-      * Add a comment of **jshint esversion: 6** to the top of the script.js file.
+      * Added a comment of **jshint esversion: 6** to the top of the script.js file.

 [Back to top](#rock-paper-scissors)